YoyoMai98/cinema_project/README.md

 ## Project Overview
 Given the broad scope to our cinema-management-API:
 - We have designed a cinema API which uses POJOs and allows you to select information from our different models and get this brought up in Postman and Postico.
-- A handy API allows cinemas to manage revenue, add new movies, search for movies, add new show time and screens for movies and manage customers.
+- A handy API allows cinemas to manage revenue, add new movies, cancel movies, search for movies, add new show time and screens for movies and manage customers.
 It also allows customers to book movies' tickets.
 - We have used Java as our primary Backend language, but have also used SQL for the data.

 How we worked together: